Kaderde/teched2025-msad/exercises/ex2/ex2.1/README.md

   - Confirming role-based access controls are enforced.
   - Verifying that audit logs record all API interactions, such as SensitiveDataRead, PersonalDataModified, and SecurityEvent.

-Testing is performed both locally in SAP Business Application Studio and in SAP BTP environments to validate that logs are correctly generated, masked, and compliant with enterprise security standards.
+Testing is performed both locally in SAP Business Application Studio and in SAP BTP production environments to validate that logs are correctly generated, masked, and compliant with enterprise security standards.

 ### Local Environment Setup